Orinks/json-path-remover/README.md

 Follow the prompts:
 1. Enter the path to your JSON file
-2. Enter a partial path to search for
+2. Enter a file/endpoint to find (e.g., sound.xml)
 3. Select the matching path if multiple are found
 4. Confirm the removal